How our venues are reducing their carbon footprint

 Public or green transport

 We encourage attendees to travel to our events on public or green transport.
+In 2025, 98% of our events ran active campaigns promoting green transport options

+to our attendees.
 We also outline how their choices impact the environment.

 Working with local authorities